YHANO welcomed the Brain Tumour Charity as a new member and was very sad to say goodbye to Linda McDonald from MyAware who retired.

 YHANO continued to meet quarterly as a forum to share ideas, concerns, opportunities and information as well as to keep in touch by email throughout the year.

-YHANO members have engaged with CCGs and hospital trusts across Yorkshire and Humberside, taking part in neurological reviews, sharing the views of people with neurological conditions and encouraging the development of better services.
+Together, we continued the challenge to ensure that neurological conditions are not forgotten in healthcare planning including by Sustainability Transformation Partnerships (STPs), CCGs and hospital trusts across Yorkshire and the Humber, taking part in consultations and meetings, sharing the views of people with neurological conditions and encouraging the development of better services.

-Volunteers and supporters have been working with local Healthwatches to ensure issues faced by people with neurological conditions are noted and acted on as needed.
-People have also been involved in a range of consultations and engagement events across the region support by YHANO members.
+YHANO members have continued to work with local Healthwatches where appropriate to ensure issues faced by people with neurological conditions are noted and acted on as needed.

-For another year, YHANO has proved that working together achieves more than working independently and we are delighted with the positive impact we have had to improve services for people with neurological conditions in Yorkshire and Humberside.
+Yet again, YHANO has proved that working together achieves more than working independently and we are delighted with the positive impact we have had to improve services for people with neurological conditions in Yorkshire and the Humber.